 We, or an affiliate, may be apportioned carried interest distributions from certain Funds ("Carried Interest") based on the net cash proceeds attributable to Fund investments.
-In Frontier's discretion, we may waive or reduce the Carried Interest as to all or certain of the investors in a Fund at their sole discretion.
+In Frontier's discretion, we may waive or reduce the Carried Interest as to all or certain investors in a Fund at our sole discretion.